-We found that across all white matter voxels there was a predominant positive association between fractional anisotropy (FA) and diversity of a person's social network (mean = 0.012 +/- 0.039 std; Fig. 1a-b), after controlling for age, sex, education and central adiposity, which have all be found to be independently associated with measures of white matter integrity (Westlye et al. 2010; Gianaros et al. 2013; Verstynen et al. 2013).
+We found that across all white matter voxels there was a predominant positive association between FA and diversity of a person's social network (mean = 0.012 ± 0.039 s.d.; Figure 1A and B), after controlling for age, sex, education and central adiposity, which have all be found to be independently associated with measures of white matter integrity (Westlye et al., 2009; Gianaros et al., 2013; Verstynen et al., 2013).
 This means that in a numerical majority of voxels, individuals with more high-contact roles had greater microstructural white matter integrity.
-In the uncorrected statistical maps we found several independent clusters with strong positive associations to diversity (Fig. 1a), including near prefrontal boundaries of the dorsal medial prefrontal cortex, considered part of the "social brain" (Lewis et al. 2011; Powell et al. 2012).
+In the uncorrected statistical maps, we found several independent clusters with strong positive associations to diversity (Figure 1A), including near prefrontal boundaries of the dorsal medial prefrontal cortex, considered part of the 'social brain' (Lewis et al., 2011; Powell et al., 2012).